cypress-io/schema-tools/README.md

 ### addProperty

 You can easily extend existing schema using included `addProperty` function.
 See [src/actions.ts](src/actions.ts) and [test/add-property-test.ts](test/add-property-test.ts) for examples.

+### extend

+Rather than add a single property at a time, you can simply use `extend(existingSchema, newSchemaObj)`.

+The `existingSchema` will be deep cloned and have the `newSchemaObj` properties merged in.

+If `newSchemaObj.version` is not provided, then the previous schema's semver `minor` property will be bumped by one.

+Fields like `required` are automatically unioned.

+See [src/actions.ts](src/actions.ts) and [test/extend-schema-test.ts](test/extend-schema-test.ts) for examples.

 ## Debugging